pietroppeter/domain-driven-data-science/notes.md

 - title slide [x]
 - me slide [x]
 - remove the RF vs XGB slide (yes I can!) [x]
-- data mesh (make it minimal and maybe on single slide with DDD? link to Data Mesh course)
+- update slides on forecasting with recent one at PyCon Lithuania [x]
-- update slides on forecasting with recent one at PyCon Lithuania
+- data mesh (make it minimal and maybe on single slide with DDD? link to Data Mesh course) [x]
 - add a agilelab slide (inspired by Gabriele)

 ### migrate to nobe